-I rarely make use of Windows 10 myself but I know that, every now and then, you might need to.
-And should you need to make a bootable Windows USB I’m sure you’d rather do it on your Ubuntu or Linux desktop.
+While I don’t use of Windows 10 often I do know that, every now and then, I might have need to.
+And should I need to create a bootable Windows 10 USB I’d like do it on the Ubuntu desktop.

-Now, before we go on, be aware that the method I present in this post is just one of several ways to go about this.
-I’s probably the easiest way to make a bootable USB of Windows 10 that actually boots, but I’m not saying that it’s the only way.
+Now, the method I show you in this post is just one of several ways to go about this particular task.
+It’s basically the easy way to create a bootable Windows 10 USB (one that actually boots) but it’s not the only way.

-WoeUSB is the (oddly named) tool we are going use to create a bootable Windows 10 USB stick on the Ubuntu desktop.
+WoeUSB is the (oddly named) app we are going use to make a bootable Windows 10 USB stick on the Ubuntu desktop.
 It’s a fork of an earlier tool called WinUSB.

-The tool is free, open-source software.
-It is available as both a GUI and CLI client though this post we focus on the graphical version.
+This tool is free, open-source software.
+It is available as both a GUI app and CLI client.
+In this tutorial we only focus on the GUI steps.

-WoeUSB lets you create bootable USB of most modern Windows releases, including: Windows Vista, Windows 7, Window 8, Windows 10.
-The tool supports all languages and all versions of Windows, including pro, home, N, 32-bit, etc, and will work with both ‘legacy’ and ‘UEFI’ bootmodes.
+WoeUSB lets you make a bootable USB for most modern Windows releases, including Windows Vista, Windows 7, Window 8, and Windows 10.
+The tool supports all languages and all versions of Windows, including pro, home, N, 32-bit, etc. It will work with both ‘legacy’ and ‘UEFI’ bootmodes, too.

 For advanced usage you can dive in to the WoeUSB CLI which has all sorts of flags and switches.
 Most of you will be fine using the GUI client though.

-To make a bootable Windows USB on Ubuntu you will need:
+To create a bootable Windows 10 USB on Ubuntu you will need:

 - WoeUSB app